lars-ctf/writeup-gpn22/archventuretime.md

 # Archventuretime

-## TODO -> still WIP
-Archventuretime is a reversing challenge, where you have to find obtain a license-key.
+Archventuretime is a reversing challenge, where you have to obtain a license-key.

 ## First look
 The challenge consists of binary and a Dockerfile.
 The Dockerfile installs various QEMU packages on an ubuntu system and then starts the binary.